Paulcappaert/zero-divisor_semigroup/README.md

 # zero-divisor_semigroup

-do the following on the command line
+download the repository and do the following on the command line
-> download or git clone https://github.com/Paulcappaert/zero-divisor_semigroup.git
 > cd zero-divisor_semigroup
 > python3

+To use the Zero Divisor Graph object
 >>from zdg.zdg import ZeroDivisorGraph as ZDG

 Define a zero divisor graph from edges